Caid-Stronger/Models-of-Human-Memory-/README.md

 In this task, we test the robustness of high-dimensional vectors to demonstrate that memory retrieval is possible and that these vectors exhibit high resilience.
 We use both a binary vector and a normal (continuous) vector, introducing noise to each.
 For the binary vector, we directly modify entries based on the noise proportion.
 For the normal vector, we introduce noise by adding a normally distributed perturbation.

 In a nut shell, this means the brain might store memories as high-dimensional vectors, allowing for robust retrieval even with imperfect inputs, which lay the baisc for the later theory: Instance Theory, Hopfield Network.

+## Assignment 6
+In this assignment, we evaluate the capacity of the Hopfield network.
+P_error represents the probability that a given bit in a pattern becomes unstable and fails to match the target value.
+By setting P_error below 0.01, we demonstrate that the network's capacity is approximately 0.15 (number of patterns / network size).